 - Comprehensive Tax Reform.
-Representing a wide range of companies and trade associations before Congress and the Administration in connection with efforts to comprehensively reform the Internal Revenue Code.
-These representations involve analyzing tax reform proposals, developing legislative positions with respect to such proposals, and presenting those positions to members and staff of the U.S. House of Representatives Committee on Ways and Means, the U.S. Senate Committee on Finance, the Joint Committee on Taxation, and the Treasury Office of Tax Policy.
+Representing a wide range of companies and trade associations before Congress, the Treasury Department and the IRS in connection with efforts to comprehensively reform the Internal Revenue Code.
+These representations involve analyzing tax reform proposals, developing legislative positions with respect to such proposals, and presenting those positions to members and staff of the U.S. House of Representatives Committee on Ways and Means, the U.S. Senate Committee on Finance, the Joint Committee on Taxation, and the Treasury Department Office of Tax Policy.
 The firm continues to monitor and evaluate future tax reform proposals to identify opportunities and risks for these companies and trade associations as the tax reform debate continues.

 - Alaska Native Settlement Trust Legislation and Regulations.
-Successfully lobbied for the inclusion in the American Taxpayer Relief Act of 2012 a permanent extension of an election allowing Alaska Native settlement trusts to maximize the benefits they provide to Alaska Natives, a population that is generally recognized as among the most economically disadvantaged in the United States.
-The firm also secured final regulations from Treasury and the IRS that Alaska Native settlement trusts are not subject to the 3.8% net investment income tax enacted as part of the Patient Protection and Affordable Care Act.
-The representation involved the preparation of written comments and public testimony and required convincing Treasury and the IRS to reverse their original position in proposed regulations that such trusts were subject to the tax.
+Successfully lobbied for the inclusion in the American Taxpayer Relief Act of 2012 of a permanent extension of an election allowing Alaska Native settlement trusts to maximize the benefits they provide to Alaska Natives, a population that is generally recognized as among the most economically disadvantaged in the United States.
+The firm also secured final regulations from the Treasury Department and the IRS that Alaska Native settlement trusts are not subject to the 3.8% net investment income tax enacted as part of the Patient Protection and Affordable Care Act (ACA).
+The representation involved the preparation of written comments and public testimony and required convincing the Treasury Department and the IRS to reverse their original position in proposed regulations that such trusts were subject to the tax.

 - S Corporation Legislation.
 Successfully lobbied for the inclusion of a provision in the Small Business and Work Opportunity Act of 2007 that allows certain trusts to finance the acquisition of subchapter S corporation stock.
 Although the provision had been proposed in 2001, it was only through our efforts that the provision was ultimately enacted into law.